 After the investigation of the Costa Concordia disaster, it has come to light that there were people on the bridge who were not supposed to be there.

-As a result, regulations on this matter have been tightened and now it is very difficult to enter without a preventive permit.
+As a result, regulations on this matter have been tightened, and it is now very difficult to enter without a preventive permit.

-I recommend it if you want to understand how the ship works from the inside, it is definitely among the extras that are worth the money.
+Passengers can usually only enter through organized tours, such as Royal Caribbean’s “all-access” tour.
+I recommend it if you want to understand how the ship works from the inside; it is definitely among the extras that are worth the money.

 10. Socialize Freely with Crew Members